Attracted by ads, many consumers take out a loan from a Belgian bank. But some credit agreements may reveal unwelcome surprises.

 - the guarantees (transfer, payment due date, deposit, etc.)

-- the law (often the banks country) and jurisdiction in case of a dispute.
+- the law (often the banks country) and applicable jurisdiction in instances of a dispute.

 Evaluate your ability to repay.
 Before granting a loan, a bank should assess whether the total amount of repayment is not disproportionate to the income of the consumer.
 This avoids over-indebtedness.
-It is generally considered reasonable to pay one third of ones revenues.
-The consumer shall in turn clearly inform the bank of his or her financial situation.
+It is generally considered reasonable to set payment at one third of one’s revenue.
+The consumer shall in turn clearly inform the bank of their financial situation.

 You should take into account all events or expenditures to avoid having to pay monthly payments that are too high.
 The actual total cost of a credit does not only include the amount borrowed but also interests, fees, insurance premiums etc.